About Us

 Governance

-The PLRH is part of the CCTU, and its strategy and governance are reviewed by the Cambridge Biomedical Research Centre (Cambridge BRC) and the Cambridge University Health Partners (CUHP) Patient and Public Involvement Research Oversight Committee.
-Patient organisations maintain a study-specific partnership and oversight role once a research proposal has been submitted.
+PLRH remit and activities are governed by the Cambridge Biomedical Research Centre (Cambridge BRC) and the Cambridge University Health Partners (CUHP) Patient and Public Involvement Research Oversight Committee.
+Patient organisations maintain a study-specific partnership with the PLRH once a research proposal is agreed.

 Support

-The PLRH receives indirect funding from the NIHR via the CCTU.
+PLRH infrastructure and core staffing are supported by indirect NIHR (National Institute for Health and Care Research) funding via the Cambridge BRC and support-in-kind from CCTU.
 The CCTU is a UK Clinical Research Collaborator and a member of the Cancer Research UK CTU group, with accreditation based on a quality management system covering all aspects of clinical trials conduct.
 The CCTU is a founding member of the International Clinical Trial Centre Network (ICN).
 Patient involvement funds have been kindly received from the East of England Research Design Service (now Research Support Service).

 Patient & Public Involvement (PPI)